Flower Press Ideas

 My favorite part is obviously the gorgeous vintage French magnolia flower collage, but I really LOVE all the other details!
 The use of gold metallic acrylic painta on the edges creates really beautiful highlights and effects, depending on the lighting.
 Also, the texture of the hardcovers – both on a visual and tactile level – make everything resemble a splendidly painted canvas, so I would say this beauty can be the PERFECT friend for so many other creative adventures!

-We all loved pressing flowers between the pages of a book growing up as kids, so why not get more intentional about this whole process and actually create our own, simply gorgeous vintage French flower press, right? 🙂 Hope you’ll love this little project of mine as much as I do, can’t wait to hear your thoughts on it!
+We all loved pressing flowers between the pages of a book growing up as kids, so why not get more intentional about this whole process and actually create our own, simply gorgeous vintage French flower press, right?
+Hope you’ll love this Flower Press Ideas of mine as much as I do, can’t wait to hear your thoughts on it!

 Diana/ Dreams Factory